 Individual counseling with kindergarteners is anything but simple.
 They may not be able to understand some concepts, have limited vocabulary and experiences, and are still developing self-regulation skills.
-Plus, if they are coming to counseling, they are most likely missing some key skills that their peers have.
+Plus, if they are coming to counseling, they are most likely missing some skills that their peers have.
 Oh, and you are probably doing this at lunch.

 Consistent Routine